 Since COVID arrived, many instructors are interested in teaching online Yoga for beginners at home.
-Generally speaking, we are moving into warmer temperatures in the northern hemisphere, which changes, restrictions, mask use, and so on.
+Generally speaking, when we move into warmer temperatures in the northern hemisphere our windows open, which changes, restrictions, mask use, and so on.
 However, we don’t know what the restrictions will be in the near or distant future.
 If you were to ask any Yoga instructor, he or she would surely agree that videos are useful educational tools, but not all videos are equal.
 Yet, he or she would also probably admit that the right Yoga videos could enrich your experience.
 For the most part, video training helps you gain more insight into this incredible health maintenance system.

 Live or Pre-Recorded Classes?